SK-Hardwired/s_afv/README.md

   - What Focal Plane (on-sensor) AF points were used
   - **New!
 [ILCA-77M2, ILCA-99M2] Also Dedicated PDAF sensors statuses display**

+**New!
+RAW reading support added (via rawpy)**
+**New!
+You can save now full resolution image with markers using "Save" button.
+All EXIF data copied from source file to new.

 This tool consists of:
   - afv.py - main script itself doing all drawing.
   - exiftool (should be downloaded separately (link below) and named as **exiftool.exe** and placed in the same folder as afv.py